say our nose is our most memorable feature. I think the eyes but

 www.JanetJensen.com), I was moved to write about memories.

-Maybe it was the pancake recipe (this one made with a tablespoon of applesauce!)
+it was the pancake recipe (this one made with a tablespoon of applesauce!)

 and the mention of Sambo.
 Sambo who was practically a staple for

 me in the pantry of children's literature.
 Sambo who made pancakes

 more than just breakfast food.
 Sambo of the exotic shoes with curled

 up toes.
-Sambo who helped me understand that one
+Sambo who helped me understand that one finds tigers in

-When I was growing up, we had Little Black Sambo restaurants even.
+I was growing up, we had Little Black Sambo restaurants even.
 There

 were illustrations of the story around the counter.
-That made
+That made me

 was more our family's style.